jedjoud10/jedjoud10.github.io/content/blog/project_ideas.md

 # Something with OpenTK
 OpenTK is pretty fun to mess with as well.
 I wanna either implement a game engine or an actual game within it.

+{% note(header="Note") %}
+Actually managed to do something with OpenTK!!!!
+It's the voxel ray-marcher thingy I mentioned above...
+{% end %}

+# Game with procedural magic circle / magic system
+Idea I've had for a while actually.
+Fully blown out scalable and modular magic system system that allows you to create spells, runes, and encantations that conserve some underlying laws (like laws of equivalent exchange lulz).
+Would be cool to make a procedural spell system that allows you to use up nearby resources (mana in the air, mana from user, materials around you) and modify it or use it as an input resource for other sub-spells.
+Could lead to a "pipeline" effect where multiple spells depend on each other's outputs, kinda like a factory.

+All from some simple elements: Light, Water, Stone, Organic, Mana, Ether Could for example, make a spell that uses stone particles and converts it to other types using mana And each spell / rune would be describable using the patterns within it, like a special pattern could represent "using" an element as input or "outputting" it to the next part of the pipeline